TorbenGE/LemonJava/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+-------------- RUN INSTRUCTIONS -------------

+Running the TexttestFixture:
+1) mvn compile
+# This will run the script for 5 days
+2) java -cp "target/test-classes;target/classes" com.gildedrose.TexttestFixture 5

+Running the Test suite:
+1) mvn test